 The documentary proof submitted by the Applicant in support of the application data – his passport number, date of issue and date of expiry – was simply not supported by the submission of the expired passport which contains different information.

-In this case Damaris Gugliotti also submitted an application for permanent residency under the Federal Skilled Worker Class.
+In this case the Applicant submitted an application for permanent residency under the Federal Skilled Worker Class.
 The application checklist states that applicants must provide an official letter issued by a financial institution that lists all accounts, be printed on the letterhead of the financial institution, and include the name and contact information of the financial institution.
-For proof of funds, she uploaded a copy of:
+For proof of funds, the Applicant uploaded copies of bank statements, mutual funds, etc. but did not provide a letter printed on the letterhead of the financial institution.

-IRCC rejected the application for being incomplete as Mr. Gugliotti did not provide an “official letter” but rather downloaded material from the website without any official letter or bank contact coordinates.
+IRCC rejected the application for being incomplete as the Applicant did not provide an “official letter” but rather downloaded material from the website without any official letter or bank contact coordinates.
 Justice Brown determined that this was reasonable, stating that:

 I agree with the Applicant that the regulations do not specify the manner of proof of the required financial information to be filed.
 While the regulations do set out the requirement to provide proof of settlement funds, they do not specify what is, or is not accepted as proof; they are silent as to the means by which an applicant may satisfy the obligation to demonstrate sufficient establishment funds.
 All parties are in agreement to this point as is the Court.